 Your business will have a market position, an income and cost model relating to salaries.
 This will factor in the profitability of the business, growth, related investment decisions, the remuneration of the founders/shareholders and so on.
 As a result, the business should have a broad understanding of the salary range it can afford for a given level.

 This guide is intended to ensure you can secure the best staff you can afford, not to suggest you change your model: however it is always sensible to work from informed market rate guidelines and salary surveys.
-You also need to factor in that some candidates will be trying to secure themselves the highest salary possible.
+You also need to factor in that many candidates will of course be trying to secure themselves the highest salary possible.

 Here is Prism’s six-point plan for success: